nbrk/m2-raylib/README.md

 # Description
-GNU Modula-2 bindings for [raylib](http://www.raylib.com/), a simple and easy-to-use library to enjoy videogames programming.
+GNU Modula-2 bindings to [raylib](http://www.raylib.com/), a "simple and easy-to-use library to enjoy videogames programming".

 This is a low-level, *thin* bindings, i.e. the module definitions just directly map C API to Modula-2, with all of the names and meanings left intact to mimic the original behaviour.

 # Status
 The bindings are considered to be **fairly complete**, with every type, procedure or constant being interfaced somehow.
-The following `raylib` library components are bound to their respective Modula-2 definition files:
+The following raylib library components are bound to their respective Modula-2 definition files:
 - **raylib** as per `raylib.h` is covered in **rl.def**
 - **raymath** as per `raymath.h` is covered in **rm.def**

 Testing is especially requested for stuff other than that used for simple 2D-drawing, etc.

 # Versions
-The library version used in making of the bindings is `raylib-5.1-dev` (the C header file is bundled).
+The library version used in making of the bindings is `raylib-5.1-dev`.
 Tested with `GCC 14.0.1`, ISO Modula-2.

 # Usage
 Use entities from provided definition modules: